massquantity/LibRecommender/doc/user_guide.md

 When you specify a feature as `multi_sparse` feature like this, each sub-feature, i.e. `genre1`, `genre2`, `genre3` in the table above, will share the same embedding of the original feature `genre`.
 Whether the embedding sharing would improve the model performance is data-dependent.
 But one thing is certain, it will reduce the total number of model parameters.

 LibRecommender provides multiple ways of dealing with `multi_sparse` features, i.e. `normal`, `sum` , `mean` and `sqrtn`. `normal` means treating each sub-feature's embedding separately, and in most cases they will be concatenated at last. `sum` and `mean` means computing the sum or mean of each sub-feature's embedding, in this case they are combined as one feature. `sqrtn` means the result of `sum` divided by the square root of sub-feature number, e.g. sqrt(3) in `genre` feature.
-I'm not sure about this, but I think this `sqrtn` idea originally came from [SVD++](https://people.engr.tamu.edu/huangrh/Spring16/papers_course/matrix_factorization.pdf).
+I'm not sure about this, but I think this `sqrtn` idea originally came from [SVD++](https://people.engr.tamu.edu/huangrh/Spring16/papers_course/matrix_factorization.pdf), and it was also used in *Scaled Dot-Product Attention* part of [Transformer](https://arxiv.org/pdf/1706.03762.pdf).
 Generally the four methods described here have similar functionality as in [tf.nn.embedding_lookup_sparse](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/nn/embedding_lookup_sparse), but we didn't use it directly in our implementation since it has no `normal` choice.

 So in general you should choose a strategy in parameter `multi_sparse_combiner` when building models with `multi_sparse` features: